hanchoong-redis/redisvl-semantic-routing-benchmarking/README.md

 Semantic Routing involves processing texts into vectors, then applying a KNN style classification with aggregations.
 It relies on an embedding model and fast vector search mechanisms, which is Redis' forte.

-The results obtained below are acquired using [The Semantic Router](https://github.com/redis/redis-vl-python/tree/main/redisvl) of the RedisVL project, with OpenAI's `text-embedding-3-small` embedding models.
+The results obtained below are acquired using [The Semantic Router](https://github.com/redis/redis-vl-python/tree/main/redisvl) of the RedisVL project, with OpenAI's `text-embedding-3-small` embedding models, with Redis running locally on an Apple M4 Pro with 24GB RAM.

 ## Considerations